 Action works with other organisations where this helps move forward important medical research for children.

-We are also working with the Scottish Government Chief Scientist Office (CSO) as well to jointly fund two projects - one to help improve speech therapy for children with cleft lip or palate and one on vision in children born to mothers taking methadone in pregnancy.
+We are also working with the Scottish Government Chief Scientist Office (CSO) as well to jointly fund three projects - one to help prevent or treat serious lung infections, another on vision in children born to mothers taking methadone in pregnancy and a third to understand more about the genes involved in developmental language disorder to improve diagnosis and treatment.

 We previously funded a four year project developing a new, computerised way of interpreting MRI scans of babies’ brains together with the Engineering and Physical Sciences Research Council and worked with the MRC to jointly fund a Clinical Research Training Fellow.